ogunlao/ogunlao.github.io/_posts/2021-01-26-how-to-create-speech-dataset.md

 In the case of TTS, recordings should be splitted on sentence stops instead of silence intervals, to learn long-term characteristics of speech such as the sentence-level prosody for given a text [\[LibriTTS - Heiga Zen et al.\]](https://arxiv.org/pdf/1904.02882.pdf)

-Other speech classification tasks such as gender identification and speaker identification, do not require long duration of samples.
+Other speech classification tasks such as gender identification and speaker identification don't require long duration of samples.
 Typical duration of audio is 2  to 4 secs, which is enough to learn the signal characteristic for each class.

 ### Labels